Top 5 HVS climbs at Avon Gorge

 Here are my top 5 HVS climbs at Avon Gorge, in no particular order.

-The Corpse, another Avon Gorge classic, graded at HVS 5a.
+Another Avon Gorge classic, graded at HVS 5a.
 It weaves its way up the Main Wall.
 An awesome route, with your typical Avon-Gorge-polished and slippery holds in place.
 With an exciting move higher up.
 The route has good gear, with some in-situ piton (make sure your check them before committing).

-Malbogies is a 2-pitch HVS 5a up the central part of the Main Wall.
+A 2-pitch HVS 5a up the central part of the Main Wall.
 A sensational and popular route, it even made it into Ian Parnell’s ‘Hard Rock’ book.
 So, it must be good.
 With 7 or so in-situ piton, probably a few too many for my liking.
 The climbing is superb, with the harder moves low down, and several blocked overhangs to cross higher up.
 A must do route at Avon Gorge.

-Great Central Route is a three starred route on Central Buttress, just to the right of Morning Slab.
+A three starred route on Central Buttress, just to the right of Morning Slab.
 It is a 2-pitch route, with slabs and overhangs, graded at HVS 5a.
 The route starts fairly high up, so you need a head for exposure.
 The harder moves are all in the first pitch, with several in-situ pegs used for protection.
 Just check the state of them before committing on them.
 You’ll be glad for a bolted belay at the top of pitch 1.
 Some guide books grade this E1, others HVS.
 It definitely feels like HVS, so please don’t be put off.
 This one should be high on your list.

-Hell Gates is a 3-pitch, HVS 5a on Suspension Bridge Buttress.
+A 3-pitch, HVS 5a on Suspension Bridge Buttress.
 The first two pitches offer some very exciting climbing on pockets and cracks.
 With a cave to separate the two pitches.
 The cave has a present, make sure you leave something behind!!
 The last pitch is an easier, but very exposed traverse.
 An unforgettable climb.

-Suspense is a steep pocketed climb up the left part of Suspension Bridge Buttress.
+A steep pocketed climb up the left part of Suspension Bridge Buttress.
 Graded at HVS 5a.
 And where it feels steep, there are plenty of big holds to pull on.
 A brilliant and worthwhile route.
 An Avon Gorge classic.

 Here are my top 5 HVS climbs at Avon Gorge.
 If you would like some advice on any of the above routes, or others at Avon Gorge, please feel free to get in contact.
 We would be happy to help.